CiscoDevNet/terraform-provider-aci/docs/data-sources/application_epg.md

     * `tags` - (list) A list of Tags (ACI object [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_to_custom_qos_policy` - (map) A map of Relation To Custom Qos Policy (ACI object [fvRsCustQosPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCustQosPol/overview)) pointing to Custom Qos Policy (ACI Object [qosCustomPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/qosCustomPol/overview)).
+* `relation_to_custom_qos_policy` - (map) A map of Relation To Custom QoS Policy (ACI object [fvRsCustQosPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCustQosPol/overview)) pointing to Custom QoS Policy (ACI Object [qosCustomPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/qosCustomPol/overview)).
-    * `annotation` (annotation) - (string) The annotation of the Relation To Custom Qos Policy object.
+    * `annotation` (annotation) - (string) The annotation of the Relation To Custom QoS Policy object.
 This attribute is supported in ACI versions: 3.2(1l) and later.
     * `custom_qos_policy_name` (tnQosCustomPolName) - (string) The Custom QoS traffic policy name.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.